IELTS Listening Multiple Choice Tips:

 10. IELTS listening map vocabulary:

+Vocabulary is one of the marking criteria that are assessed in the listening test.
+To score high in the IELTS test, you need to understand the IELTS listening band score first.
 There are some map related vocabulary that you really need to learn to attempt listening to the recordings.
 To locate the places or to describe the directions, the speakers will not always use the direct words like right, left, nearby, behind.

 Check the below IELTS listening map vocabulary to perform the map questions better.